 “We’re making progress toward the first evidence-based therapy designed specifically for a major category of kidney disease,” said Sumant Singh Chugh, M.D., director of the UAB Glomerular Disease Therapeutics Laboratory and corresponding author of the study.
 “If successful, it would improve many lives and hopefully raise awareness that kidney disease is underway in 26 million Americans.”

 In 2010, kidney failure caused 91,000 deaths, with another 179,000 people living with kidney transplants and 415,000 more on dialysis.
 Nearly 10 times as many patients are now treated for kidney failure as were in 1980, with the “silence” surrounding the epidemic explained by the disease’s lack of symptoms until severe and the inability of available drugs to prevent kidney failure.
 There is also currently no treatment designed to counter proteinuria.

-“All classes of drugs used to treat kidney disease today — from high blood pressure meds to steroids — were developed decades ago for use against other diseases, with some actually toxic to the kidneys, because we have nothing better,” said Chugh, also a professor in the Division of Nephrology within the Department of Medicine, part of the UAB School of Medicine.
+“All classes of drugs used to treat kidney disease today — from high blood pressure meds to steroids — were developed decades ago for use against other diseases, with some actually toxic to the kidneys, because we have nothing better,” said Chugh, also a professor in the Division of Nephrology within the Department of Medicine.
 “Our lab is focused on preventing damage to the blood-filtering clusters of capillaries called glomeruli that causes proteinuria in many patients.”